Shef-AIRE/aire-hugo-research-group/content/authors/prasun-chandra-tripathi/_index.md

 - Researchers
 ---

-Prasun is working as a Postdoctoral Research Associate.
+Prasun is an Postdoctoral Research Associate at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).
 He is working in Welcome trust project for diagnosis, prognosis, treatment assessment of cardiovascular diaseases from cardiac MRI.

-He did Ph.D. degree in Computer Science from Indian Institute of Technology Dhanbad.
+He did his Ph.D. degree in Computer Science from Indian Institute of Technology Dhanbad.
 See [his LinkedIn page](https://www.linkedin.com/in/prasun-tripathi-a20a932a/) for more information.